vexyl/MCHawk/README.md

 This is a Minecraft classic server written in C++.

-Libraries: SFML, Boost, OpenSSL, and zlib
+Libraries: SFML, Boost, LuaBridge, OpenSSL, and zlib

 ## Compile